 Susan Grove Eastman’s scholarly focus is on Paul’s letters in relationship to the formation and transformation of Christian identity.
 Her first book explored Paul’s use of relational imagery to proclaim the gospel’s transforming and sustaining power in the life of Christian communities.
 More recent work has focused on Paul’s understanding of Israel, in Galatians and Romans, and on the theme of the incarnation, in Philippians.
 Her current research investigates questions of participation, imitation and identity formation, through a close reading of key Pauline texts in their first century context, and in conversation with contemporary work in the fields of cognitive psychology and neuroscience.
 With appointments in both the biblical and ministerial divisions, Dr. Eastman teaches courses on the New Testament, the Bible in the church, and preaching Paul, and directs the Doctor of Theology program.

 Eastman, S. “Apocalypse and Incarnation: Particapatory Logic of Paul's Gospel.”
-Apocalyptic and the Future of Theology.
-Eugene, OR: Wipf and Stock Publishers, 2012.
+Apocalyptic and the Future of Theology, Wipf and Stock Publishers, 2012.

 Eastman, S. “Reading Scripture in the Light of Christ.”
-Communicating the Word.
-Washington, DC: Georgetown University Press, 2011.
+Communicating the Word, Georgetown University Press, 2011.

 Eastman, S. “Galatians.”
-The New Interpreter’s Bible One Volume Commentary.
-Ed.
-B Gaventa and D Petersen.
-Nashville: Abingdon, 2010.
+The New Interpreter’s Bible One Volume Commentary, edited by B. Gaventa and D. Petersen, Abingdon, 2010.

 Eastman, S. “Israel and Divine Mercy in Galatians and Romans.”
-Between Gospel and Election: Explorations in the Interpretation of Romans 9-11.
-Ed.
-F Wilk and JR Wagner.
-Tubingen: Mohr-Siebeck, 2010.
+Between Gospel and Election: Explorations in the Interpretation of Romans 9-11, edited by F. Wilk and J. R. Wagner, Mohr-Siebeck, 2010.

 Eastman, S. “"Exegetical Perspectives".”
-Feasting on the Word: Preaching the Revised Common Lectionary.
-Ed.
-D Bartlett and BB Taylor.
-Louisville, KY: Westminster John Knox, 2010.
+Feasting on the Word: Preaching the Revised Common Lectionary, edited by D. Bartlett and B. B. Taylor, Westminster John Knox, 2010.

 Eastman, S. “Ashes on the Frontal Lobe: Cognitive Dissonance and Cruciform Cognition in 2 Corinthians.”
-The Unrelenting God: Essays on God’s Action in Scripture in Honor of Beverly Roberts Gaventa.
-Grand Rapids, MI: Eerdmans.
+The Unrelenting God: Essays on God’s Action in Scripture in Honor of Beverly Roberts Gaventa, Eerdmans.